ritascosta/fusionteamspoc/README.md

 ## 🤹 What is Fusion Teams?

-## What you will do in this workshop?
+## What to expect from this workshop?
 After this workshop, you will have built your first application in a fusion development context.
 With this experience you will be able to:

 - Solve a business challenge with an app built together by a pro developer and a citizen developer